vncntprvst/whisker_pipeline/readme.md

 ### Dependencies
 **Whisk**
-See [instructions](https://wiki.janelia.org/wiki/display/MyersLab/Whisker+Tracking) to download and install.
+1. See [instructions](https://wiki.janelia.org/wiki/display/MyersLab/Whisker+Tracking) to download and install.
+2. Add the {WhiskerTracking}/bin directory to your environment's path
+2. Add {WhiskerTracking}/matlab to your Matlab path

 **Bonsai**
 1. Download from bonsai-rx.org.
-2. Install video packages.
+2. Install starter and video packages.
-3. Add Bonsai to the path (recommended but optional)
+3. Add Bonsai to your environment's path (recommended but optional)

 **Python**
 1. Install Python (e.g., with Anaconda).